NXTRS/Notifications/README.md

 ## How to run locally
 Docker Desktop must be installed on your system.

-1. Run the terminal command (for example, from the Intellij)
+1. Run the terminal command
 > docker compose up -d
 2. Keycloak will start on port **8082**, default user/pass is admin/secureAF123
 3. Run the spring boot application.
 It will start on port **8081**.